 Dynamic Ticket Pricing: Varying Strategies For Entertainment Tickets 🎫

-As you will know if you have been to the Opera House – there is a very wide audience at any performance.
-This ranges from cruise ship (a similar industry that has introduced revenue management principles to the capacity-constrained business model) tourists wanting to see an architectural icon, students from local universities, opera aficionados and people like your author – someone getting out for a rare night off!
-Obviously this disparate audience has very different value drivers and appropriate pricing points.
-These issues will impact the related industries such as pop concerts, conferences and events, cinemas, live sports etc.
+As you well know, if you have been to the Opera House, there is a very wide audience at any performance.
+This ranges from a cruise ship (a similar industry that has introduced revenue management principles to the capacity-constrained business model) tourists wanting to see an architectural icon to students from local universities, opera aficionados and people like your author – someone getting out for a rare night off!
+Obviously, this disparate audience has very different value drivers and appropriate pricing points.
+These issues will impact the related industries such as pop concerts, conferences and events, cinemas, live sports, etc.